 ANSWER: I am assuming that you are a woman and that you have a reason for asking this question about wives being submissive although you do not state why.
-I do not want to answer this question in the normal way because in my opinion I believe we judge women and the whole intent of the marriage covenant relationship with the eyes of carnal human minds rather than with the love of God shed in our hearts.
+I believe we judge women and the whole intent of the marriage covenant relationship with the eyes of carnal human minds rather than with the love of God shed in our hearts.

 My second husband of fifteen years and my soul mate mentioned something that I believe is probably the key to this question about being submissive to husbands.
 He said that Jesus and God the Father are the supreme team.
 If Jesus is the head of the church and the head of his body who are the called out ones that the Father has given to him, then he is the head of the bride or wife in the spiritual marriage contract between humans and God.